Dewera/Lunar/README.md

 ### Properties

-The base address of the DLL in the process after it has been mapped
+The base address of the DLL in the process

 ```c#
 public IntPtr DllBaseAddress { get; }